-- making recommendations to our Board on the appointment, re-appointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors, and handling any questions regarding their resignation or dismissal; - reviewing and monitoring the external auditors' independence and objectivity and the effectiveness of the audit process in accordance with applicable standards, and discussing with the external auditors on the nature and scope of the audit and reporting obligations before the audit commences; - developing and implementing a policy on engaging external auditors to supply non-audit services and reporting to our Board, and identifying and making recommendations on any matters where action or improvement is needed; - monitoring the integrity of the Company's financial statements and annual report and accounts, half-year report and quarterly reports, and reviewing significant financial reporting judgments contained in them; - reviewing the Company's financial controls, and risk management and internal control systems; - discussing the risk management and internal control systems with the management to ensure that the management has performed its duty to have such effective systems; - considering major investigation findings on risk management and internal control matters as delegated by our Board or on its own initiative and management's response to these findings; - where an internal audit function exists, ensuring co-ordination between the internal and external auditors, ensuring that the internal audit function is adequately resourced and has appropriate standing within the Company, and reviewing and monitoring its effectiveness; - reviewing our Group's financial and accounting policies and practices; - reviewing the external auditors' management letter, any material queries raised by the auditors to management about the accounting records, financial accounts or systems of control and management's response; - ensuring that our Board will provide a timely response to the issues raised in the external auditors' management letters; and - considering other topics as defined by our Board.
+- making recommendations to our Board on the appointment, re-appointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors, and handling any questions regarding their resignation or dismissal; - reviewing and monitoring the external auditors' independence and objectivity and the effectiveness of the audit process in accordance with applicable standards, and discussing with the external auditors on the nature and scope of the audit and reporting obligations before the audit commences; - developing and implementing a policy on engaging external auditors to supply non-audit services and reporting to our Board, and identifying and making recommendations on any matters where action or improvement is needed; - monitoring the integrity of the Company's financial statements and annual report and accounts, half-year report and quarterly reports, and reviewing significant financial reporting judgments contained in them; - reviewing the Company's financial controls, and risk management and internal control systems; - discussing the risk management and internal control systems with the management to ensure that the management has performed its duty to have such effective systems; - considering major investigation findings on risk management and internal control matters as delegated by our Board or on its own initiative and management's response to these findings; - where an internal audit function exists, ensuring co-ordination between the internal and external auditors, ensuring that the internal audit function is adequately resourced and has appropriate standing within the Company, and reviewing and monitoring its effectiveness; - reviewing our Group's financial and accounting policies and practices; - reviewing the external auditors' management letter, any material queries raised by the auditors to management about the accounting records, financial accounts or systems of control and management's response; - ensuring that our Board will provide a timely response to the issues raised in the external auditors' management letters; - to report to the Board on the matters in code provision D.3.3; and - considering other topics as defined by our Board.

-The Audit Committee held four meetings during FY2022 whereat the Audit Committee, among other matters, reviewed the Group's annual consolidated financial statements, interim and quarterly reports; discussed the internal control of the Group; met with the independent external auditors and reviewed report from the independent external auditors regarding their audit on the Group's annual consolidated financial statements.
-Details of the attendance of members of the Audit Committee meetings during FY2022 are as follows:
+The Audit Committee held four meetings during FY2023 whereat the Audit Committee, among other matters, reviewed the Group's annual consolidated financial statements, interim and quarterly reports; discussed the risk management and internal control of the Group; reviewed the effectiveness of the Company's internal audit function; met with the independent external auditors and reviewed report from the independent external auditors regarding their audit on the Group's annual consolidated financial statements.
+Details of the attendance of members of the Audit Committee meetings during FY2023 are as follows:

-Name of Members Number of meetings
+Name of Members Number of attendance/ Number of meetings

 Mr. Chiu Chi Wing 4/4

 Mr. Kwan Woon Man Boris 4/4

-Ms. Li Kai Lai Miranda (resigned on 16 February 2022) 4/4

 Mr. Yeung Chi Fai 4/4

-On 22 June 2022, the Audit Committee held a meeting to, amongst others, review the Consolidated Financial Statements and recommend the same to be presented to the Board for consideration and approval.
+On 20 June 2023, the Audit Committee held a meeting to, amongst others, review the Consolidated Financial Statements and recommend the same to be presented to the Board for consideration and approval.